-Page 0/Register 6: PLL Programming Register D
+Page 0/Register 6: PLL Programming Register D (1)

-BIT READ/ WRITE RESET VALUE DESCRIPTION D7-D2 R/W 0000 00 PLL D value - Six least significant bits of a 14-bit unsigned integer valid values for D are from zero to 9999, represented by a 14-bit integer located in Page-0/Reg-5-Reg-6.
+BIT READ/ WRITE RESET VALUE DESCRIPTION D7-D2 R/W 0000 00 PLL D Value.
+Six least-significant bits of a 14-bit unsigned integer valid values for D are from zero to 9999, represented by a 14-bit integer located in page 0, registers 5-6.
 Values should not be written into these registers that would result in a D value outside the valid range.
 D1-D0 R 00 Reserved.
 Write only zeros to these bits.